atfogo/elane-connector-ish-7.2/README.md

 ## 1. Introduction

-The elane.io connector adds a new service based on the standard `TrackingSFI` framework.
+The elane.io connector adds a new service based on the standard `TrackingSFI` framework to Intershop.
 After activating the service at the application level a JavaScript data-layer snippet is included by `<ISIncludeTrackingTool ... >` into the `DefaultPageStructure.isml` which is the basis for every displayed storefront page.
 Supported template names are `MainFrameHeader` and `MainFrameFooter`.

 ## 2. Prerequisites